martinus/nanobench/src/docs/tutorial.rst

    :language: text
    :linenos:

-Here is an example that generates pyperf compatible output for a benchmark that shuffles an vector:
+Here is an example that generates pyperf compatible output for a benchmark that shuffles a vector:

 .. literalinclude:: ../test/example_pyperf.cpp
    :language: cpp